Contents

 If you’re looking to buy index funds in Canada, it’s actually very simple.
 You can go through your financial institution, such as a bank or credit union, and they can help to set you up with the index fund of your choice.
 If you don’t want to do it that way, you can also go through a brokerage.

-Before you go in to purchase an index fund, though, you should have an idea of what index fund you want to invest in.
-Are you looking at a “one-fund solution?"
+Before you go into purchase an index fund, though, you should have an idea of what index fund you want to invest in.
+Are you looking at a “one-fund solution?”
 Or are you going to diversify your profile a bit and invest in multiple index funds?
-There is plenty of research you can do to see what fund is the best for you but there are some that are more popular than others, as well.
+There is plenty of research you can do to see which fund is the best for you, but there are some that are more popular than others, as well.

 Best Index Funds to Invest In